As the Spring and Summer come about, one activity becomes more and more common. That, in a nutshell, is treasure hunting.

 The reason for this is that you can easily find one that can do all of that but yet it still cannot be considered the best metal detector for gold tracking, as weird as that sounds.
 This is why we had to look further, in order to track down a detector that could find gold anywhere, if any exist.
 That helped us land on this particular metal detector.
 Take a look!

 - Features: Waterproof, High Frequency, Gold Detecting Mode

-Minelab is one of the top brands in the world of metal detectors.
+Minelab is one of the top brands in the world.
 Everyone knows when you buy one from them you're getting top-notch quality that can rarely be matched.
 The only drawback?
 The price!
 However, you're hunting for gold, remember?
 That. means this thing will pay for itself with all the gold you'll be finding.

 Detect Mode offers 2 different, customizable search profiles.
 This will allow you to save your favorite setting types rather than having to set them each time you use it.
 The accurate Target ID is tremendous too.
 Due to all the custom options, you have more control than ever over your audio, strength levels, and much more!

 You can even use the multi-frequency system simultaneously with others for maximum performance!